 It provides for the relief of hunger and improves living conditions for many people, bringing them support and hope.
 Your help continues its path through developing understanding and compassion in each one of us.

-4 former students of Thich Nhat Hanh, trained by him during the war, in 1998 were encouraged to start up a series of infant/daycare schools for the most vulnerable children of Vietnam.
+Four former students of Thich Nhat Hanh, trained by him during the war, were encouraged in 1998 to start up a series of infant/daycare schools for the most vulnerable children of Vietnam.

 In the far off mountainous regions, with the help of Plum Village, they are already helping hundreds of children in the provinces of Lam Dong, Binh Thuan and Dong Nai.

 The aim of all our programs is to provide help so that the people in need can help themselves.
 For example, for a family with many children, we support one child, therefore the family will be able to continue to fulfill its responsibilities.
 We give free food only to the poorest parents.
 Families who are able to contribute towards the cost of food or education, even if modestly, continue to do so.